 The core courses constitute the bedrock of the History Honours course.
 In the first year, students are taught the economic and social history of the ancient world-about Greece and Rome, and the rise of major religions over two separate semesters.
 The history of ancient India is also taught on the basis of literary, epigraphic and archaeological evidence.
-In the second and third year students do a variety of courses in Indian and non-Indian history.
-The courses on Indian history cover the Early Medieval, Medieval and modern colonial periods.
+In the second and third year, students do a variety of courses in Indian and non-Indian history.
+The courses on Indian history cover the Early Medieval, Medieval and Modern Colonial Periods.
 Political history, a study of revenue systems, popular religious movements, peasant rebellions and cultural developments are the subject of study.
-The papers on European history cover themes like the rise of capitalism, the Renaissance, the Reformation, the French revolution, industrial revolution, nationalism and provides an overview of developments upto the rise of fascism and the onset of World War II.
-From the discipline-specific elective courses offered on East and South -East Asia, students can opt for a paper on China, Japan and Korea or South-East Asia.
+The papers on European history cover themes like the rise of capitalism, the Renaissance, the Reformation, the French revolution, industrial revolution, nationalism and provides an overview of developments up to the rise of fascism and the onset of World War II.
+From the Discipline-Specific Elective courses offered on East and South-East Asia, students can opt for papers on the history of South-East Asia, or of China or Japan or Korea.
 These courses provide a valuable introduction to a region that has become of immense interest to a wide range of scholars today.
-Students can choose to study the history of either the USA or the USSR.
+Similarly, students can choose to study the history of either the USA or the USSR.
 The economic, social and cultural developments of the places are dealt with in both these courses.
 The themes range from the rise of big business in America to the assessment of socialist industrialization in the USSR.